 |One of my more 'dazed' looks... does anyone else find it hard to snap back to reality after a show?|

 All in all, I enjoyed a fantastic evening at London Palladium.
-What Beyond Bollywood* may have lacked in narrative framework, it definitely made up for with colour, energy and providing very good reason to tap my foot for two hours and fifteen minutes.
+What Beyond Bollywood may possibly have lacked in narrative framework, it definitely made up for with colour, energy and providing very good reason to tap my foot for two hours and fifteen minutes.
 If you're seeking a night of light-hearted fun with a friend or two, I would recommend booking tickets for the musical while you still can and before it's too late as the last performance takes place on 27th June!

 |Some of the tracks from the musical have even made it onto my running playlist!|